Oliver Wright (diplomat): Diplomatic career

 Having retired from the Diplomatic Service in 1981, he was elected Master of Christ's College, Cambridge.
 He would have become the new Master in 1982, but was recalled to the Diplomatic Service to become British Ambassador to the United States and therefore never took up the appointment.

 Later life

 On 1 January 1987, Wright was appointed King of Arms of the Order of St Michael and St George.
 This appointment is the herald, one of six officers, of the Order of St Michael and St George.
 In July 1996, he was succeeded in the appointment by Sir Ewen Fergusson.

 Honours and decorations

 On 1 December 1964, he was appointed a Companion of the Order of St Michael and St George (CMG) for his services as Private Secretary to Alec Douglas-Home from 1960 to 1964.
 On 26 May 1978, he was appointed Knight Grand Cross of the Royal Victorian Order (GCVO).
 Knight Grand Cross is the highest grade within the Royal Victorian.
-He was appointed GCVO following the state visit under taken by Queen Elizabeth II to West Germany between 22 and 26 May 1978.
+He was appointed GCVO following the state visit undertaken by Queen Elizabeth II to West Germany between 22 and 26 May 1978.